salarizadi/moddable-sdk/Modules/SD/README.md

     "sd_spi_host": 2 // Note: HSPI_HOST is equal to 1 and VSPI_HOST is equal to 2.
 Default is HSPI_HOST.
   }
   ```

+### 5. And now you can setup SD card in your project Take a complete look at the sample code It's very simple It's a complete sample

 ### Functions